Best Mini-Z Tires for RCP Tracks (2026)

 Don’t Forget: Mounting Essentials

-Mini-Z tires don’t use foam inserts or glue (usually).
+Mini-Z tires don’t use foam inserts or glue in most configurations.
 They are held on by tension and double-sided tape.
 If you don’t tape your rear tires, they will slip on the rim under acceleration, and your car will feel slow and unpredictable.
+This is not a subtlety.
+It is immediate and obvious.

-- The Fix: Kyosho Tire Tape (Wide & Narrow).
+- The Fix: Kyosho Tire Tape (Wide for rear, Narrow for front).

 ”The rear end spins out immediately on throttle.”

 - Are your rear tires Wide?
-(Narrow rears on RWD = drift mode).
+Narrow rears on RWD equals drift mode.

 - Are they 20° (Very Soft)?